MaterializeInc/materialize/doc/user/content/sql/create-source/_index.md

 <p style="font-size:14px"><b>Syntax:</b> <code>FORMAT AVRO</code></p>

-Materialize can decode Avro messages by integrating with a schema registry to retrieve a schema, and automatically define the columns and data types to use in the source.
+Materialize can decode Avro messages by integrating with a schema registry to retrieve a schema, and automatically determine the columns and data types to use in the source.

 ##### Schema versioning